-The CRE in Respiratory Health of Aboriginal and Torres Strait Islander Children includes experts in Respiratory Health from around Australia and the world.
+The NHMRC CRE in Bronchiectasis stems from our previous CRE in Respiratory Health of Aboriginal and Torres Strait Islander Children.
+Abbreviated to AusBREATHE (Australian Bronchiectasis Centre of Research Excellence esp. for Aboriginal and Torres Strait Islander Children), it includes experts from around Australia and the world.
 The CRE is led by Professor Anne Chang who is a leading researcher with international recognition in cough, bronchiectasis and evidence based medicine related to paediatric respiratory medicine.
 There are 10 chief investigators and a further 10 associate investigators covering a broad range of relevant expertise.
-The team includes clinicians, laboratory scientists, health service delivery experts and community leaders.
+The team includes clinicians, laboratory scientists, health service delivery experts, health economists and community First Nations leaders.

 Vision and Aims